biplobsd/running_services_monitor/README.md

 - **Categorized View**: Easily switch between All, User, and System apps.
 - **Search Functionality**: Quickly find specific apps with the built-in search bar.
 - **App Details**: Get detailed information about each app, including package name, version, and more.
-- **Shizuku Integration**: Leverages Shizuku for advanced system interactions without root (where supported).
+- **Root & Shizuku Integration**: First checks for root permission, then falls back to Shizuku for advanced system interactions (where supported).
 - **Material Design 3**: A modern and beautiful UI that adapts to your device's theme.
 - **Dark/Light Mode**: Toggle between dark and light themes for comfortable viewing.
 - **Localization**: Support for English and Bangla languages.